vishalpawarR/css-flexbox/README.md

 - The last challenge introduced the `align-items` property and gave an example.
 This property can be applied to a few tweet embed elements to align the flex items inside them.

 Add the CSS property `align-items` to the header's .`follow-btn` element.
 Set the value to `center`.

+## 11 - Use the flex-wrap Property to Wrap a Row or Column :

+- CSS flexbox has a feature to split a flex item into multiple rows (or columns).
+By default, a flex container will fit all flex items together.
+For example, a row will all be on one line.

+- However, using the `flex-wrap` property tells CSS to wrap items.
+This means extra items move into a new row or column.
+The break point of where the wrapping happens depends on the size of the items and the size of the container.

+CSS also has options for the direction of the wrap:

+- `nowrap`: this is the default setting, and does not wrap items.
+- `wrap`: wraps items from left-to-right if they are in a row, or top-to-bottom if they are in a column.
+- `wrap-reverse`: wraps items from right-to-left if they are in a row, or bottom-to-top if they are in a column.
+  The current layout has too many boxes for one row.
+Add the CSS property `flex-wrap` to the `#box-container` element, and give it a value of `wrap`.